nnellans/bash-guide/README.md

 }
 ```

-> GSG: Don't use `local` to create a variable and give it a value from command substitution in the same line.
+> GSG: Don't use `local` to create a variable and give it a value (using command substitution) in the same line.
 The  `local` command does not propagate the exit code from the command substitution.
 > ```shell
 > # bad example
 > local var_name="$(someCommand)" # this will return the exit code from local, not the command substitution